avullo/getting_and_cleaning_data_course_project/CodeBook.md

 - extracts only the measurements on the mean and standard deviation for each measurement.

-This results in 81 values observations: 79 feature values plus subject/activity identifiers.
+This results in a set of observations comprising 81 values: 79 feature values plus subject/activity identifiers.

 - use descriptive activity names to name the activities in the data set